exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Dereferencing
 -------------

 Dereferencing is the action to access a value, which is referenced with a pointer.
-Since PHP has no pointer per se, dereferencing applies to accessing an element in an array or an object.
+Since PHP has no pointer, dereferencing applies to accessing an element in an array or an object.

 Dereferencing is also possible to function and methods calls : when a function returns an array or an object, it is possible to immediately access one of the element by using the array or method syntax.